-2024 The Hunger
+The Hunger

-To be premiered at Volksbühne am rosa Luxemburg Platz on September 19th 2024.
+This show was premiered at Volksbühne am rosa Luxemburg Platz on September 19th 2024.

 Inspired by the historical events fictionalized in the novel The Witness by Argentinian writer Juan José Saer, The Hunger follows the experiences of European colonizers in the Rio de la Plata region of South America in the early 16th century.